2015 TC Housing Intent, Registration and Floor Plans are available at http://ulua.its.yale.edu/trumbull

 What do I do if I'm studying abroad during the spring semester and cannot be at housing draw?

 As noted in the previous question, you must designate a friend to be your proxy and to select your room for you.
-In addition, you must e-mail Dean B in advance of the draw informing her of your absence and the name of your proxy.
+In addition, you must e-mail the dean in advance of the draw informing her of your absence and the name of your proxy.

 If I am unsatisfied with my room, can I relinquish it and look for off-campus housing after the draw?